RetroDECK/ES-DE/USERGUIDE.md

 ### Special game installation considerations

 Not all systems are as simple as described above, or sometimes there are multiple ways to configure the systems.
 So specifics to such systems will be covered here.
-Consider this a work in progress though as there are many systems supported by ES.
+Consider this a work in progress though as there are many systems supported by ES-DE.

 #### Arcade and Neo Geo

 For all the supported MAME variants as well as Final Burn Alpha/FinalBurn Neo and Neo Geo, single file archives should be used.
-However these should retain the MAME names as filenames since ES ships with MAME lookup tables, meaning the MAME names are expanded to the full game names.
+However these should retain the MAME names as filenames since ES-DE ships with MAME lookup tables, meaning the MAME names are expanded to the full game names.

-For instance **avsp.7z** will be expanded to **Alien vs. Predator**.
+For instance **topgunnr.7z** will be expanded to **Top Gunner**.

 This is used by the TheGamesDB scraper where the expanded file name is used for game searches.
 (Screenscraper natively supports searches using the MAME names).
 It's also quite nice to have the gamelist populated with the expanded game names even before any scraping has taken place.